VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

         How often to evaluate the rules.
 Default 1m (default 1m0s) -external.url string
-        External URL is used as alert's source for sent alerts to the notifier -notifier.url string
+        External URL is used as alert's source for sent alerts to the notifier -httpListenAddr string
+        Address to listen for http connections (default ":8880") -notifier.url string
         Prometheus alertmanager URL.
-Required parameter. e.g. http://127.0.0.1:9093 -rule value
+Required parameter. e.g. http://127.0.0.1:9093 -remotewrite.url string
+        Optional URL to remote-write compatible storage where to write timeseriesbased on active alerts.
+E.g. http://127.0.0.1:8428
+  -rule value
         Path to the file with alert rules.
         Supports patterns.
 Flag can be specified multiple times.